 If your brand looks chaotic and not buttoned up or unprofessional, it might be leaving that lasting impression on your potential customers.

-Your customer wants to trust you and the first impression, even if it's just the visual on the surface impression it can quite literally make of break that initial trust.
+Your customer wants to trust you and the first impression (even if it's just the visual and on the surface) can quite literally make or break that initial trust.
 It can mean the difference between them calling you or your competition down the block.

 What to do about it?